fbaldux/Ising-Melting-dis/README.md

 The program evolves a state on the Young diagram lattice.

-- It loads the non-zero entries of the Hamiltonian from the biggest Hamiltonian/clean\_N#.txt file.
-How many entries are needed is loaded from the file ham\_lengths.txt
+- It loads the non-zero entries of the adjacency matrix from the biggest Hamiltonian/clean_N#.txt file.
+- It loads the diagonal entries of the Hamiltonian matrix from the files Hamiltonian/rand...
 - It builds sparse Hamiltonian from the entries.
 - It evolves an initial state via Krylov (from LanczosRoutines.py).

 ---